galeone/galeone.github.io/_posts/2021-04-01-tensorflow-custom-ops-bazel-abi-compatibility.md

 ## Conclusion

 Having a custom TensorFlow setup built from source allows complete customization of the framework: we can enable/disable features, enable device-specific optimizations, tailor the framework on our hardware.
 However, if our running environment is not compatible with the officially supported setup (Ubuntu, CUDA 10), doing it is not straightforward.
 Moreover, customizing the framework via Custom Ops is a really nice feature that allows us to create shared objects usable from Python in a relatively easy way.
 The ABI compatibility should always be taken into account when creating shared objects (especially on different environments like the containers) and the dependencies on other runtime libraries (like CUDA) can cause other headaches.

+Bazel has a steep learning curve, and since it's highly customizable understanding what every user-defined function does is really difficult (I found myself reading the .bzl files in the TensorFlow source code repository very often).

 In the next article, we'll see how to migrate from custom op to user op, or better, we'll try :)